conorgilmer/skiplan/java/swing/README.md

 >ant all

 ##To do

++input validation
-write to file
++write to file
-read from file
++read from file
-generate breadown chart
++generate breadown chart
-generate pie chart
++generate pie chart

 ##Done

-Read in default values from Resource Bundle
++Read in default values from Resource Bundle
-Set up Apache Ant build - with resource bundle bundled in build
++Set up Apache Ant build - with resource bundle bundled in build